Floorp-Projects/Floorp/gfx/wr/swgl/README.md

 range 0 to 1.
 For NearestRepeat variations, it is assumed the repeat rect is always within the bounds.
 The tile repeat limit, if non-zero, specifies the maximum number of repetitions allowed.

+The Partial variations allow committing only a sub-span rather the entire remaining span.
+These are currently only implemented in linear R8 variants for optimizing clip shaders in WebRender.
+The Invert variant of these is useful for implementing clip-out modes by inverting the source texture value.

 ```
 // Premultiplied alpha over blend, but with source color set to source alpha modulated with a constant color.